heynickc/awesome-ddd/readme.md

 - [EventFlow](https://github.com/eventflow/EventFlow) - Async/await first CQRS+ES and DDD framework for .NET http://geteventflow.net/.
 - [Core.EventStore](https://github.com/younos1986/Core.EventStore) - A library to facilitate communication between CommandService and QueryService.
 The Idea is when any event occures in commandService, it should be persisted in QueryService in MongoDb.
 - [Its.Cqrs](https://github.com/jonsequitur/Its.Cqrs) - A set of libraries for CQRS and Event Sourcing, with a Domain-Driven Design flavor.
+- [Marten](https://github.com/JasperFx/marten) - Postgresql as a Document Database and Event Store for .Net Applications.
 - [MassTransit](https://github.com/MassTransit/MassTransit) - Distributed Application Framework for .NET.
 - [MediatR](https://github.com/jbogard/MediatR) - Supports request/response, commands, queries, notifications and events, synchronous and async with intelligent dispatching via C# generic variance.
 - [MessageRouter](https://github.com/QuickenLoans/MessageRouter) - Described in this video: [The Beating Heart of CQRS, or Actor-Based Message Routing on the CLR](https://vimeo.com/171178586) by Paulmichael Blasucci at the New York F# .NET User Group.